-Gaylord Nelson, the Founder of Earth Day, was born in Clear Lake, Wis., and was 89 when he died in 2005.
+Gaylord Nelson, the Founder of Earth Day, was born in Clear Lake, Wis., and was 89 years old when he died in 2005.

 Nelson was elected Governor of Wisconsin in 1958 and served in the U.S. Senate from 1962 until 1981.

 He was an advocate for the environment.
 The idea for Earth Day evolved over a few years with Nelson's idea to bring attention to environmental issues.
 In 1969, Nelson had the idea of applying "teach-ins" used as part of demonstrations to organize a huge grassroots movement for environmental issues.
-In September 1969, he announced a nationwide demonstration in spring 1970.
+In September 1969, he planned a nationwide demonstration—called Earth Day—to be held in the spring of 1970.
 The response from the media and people across the country was immediate.

 The success of the first Earth Day was spectacular and beyond anything that Senator Nelson had anticipated.
 More than 20 million demonstrators and thousands of schools and local communities participated.
 As Senator Nelson recounted, "That was the remarkable thing about Earth Day.
 It organized itself."

-Whether it's to reduce carbon emissions from gas-powered vehicles or to use more renewable sources of energy, like wind and solar, electric vehicles (EVs) are a super cool choice for getting from here to there.
+Whether it's to reduce carbon emissions from gas-powered vehicles or to power your ride with renewable energy, like wind and solar, electric vehicles (EVs) are a super cool choice!

 More and more modes of transportation are going electric.
-It's an amazing movement that is sure to gain speed and traction!
+It's an amazing transformation that is gaining speed and traction!

-An electric vehicle is powered by an electric motor rather than a gasoline or diesel engine.
-While some newer electric vehicles have their own distinctive exterior designs, you'll really notice the difference under the hood.
+An EV is powered by an electric motor rather than a gasoline or diesel engine.
+While some newer EVs have their own distinctive exterior designs, you'll really notice the difference under the hood.

 How far can I go?

-Cars are now available that can travel 200+ miles on a charge.
-Automotive engineers are working on technology to help extend the range of electric vehicles.
+EVs are now available that can travel more than 300 miles on a charge.
+Automotive engineers are working on technology to help extend the range of EVs.